-Whether you are new to strength training in general or simply new to these exercises, the same rule applies: begin with very light weight, and the ambition to learn perfect technique in each exercise.
+Whether you are new to strength training in general or simply new to barbell training, the same rule applies: begin with very light weight, and the ambition to learn the perfect technique in each exercise.

 In the beginning, it will feel both unstable and uncomfortable, but as long as you don’t use more weight than you can handle, you will increase your skill and control over time.

-When you are completely new to an exercise, you should start with a very light weight.
+To get the best possible start on this beginner barbell workout plan, you should start with very light weights in all of the exercises.
 One which you can easily manage your 3 sets x 8–10 reps with.

 In my case, that meant I started with an empty, or almost empty bar, depending on the exercise when I started training.
 And you shouldn’t hesitate to do the same if you think it could help you learn to do the exercises perfectly.